1.What is Theacrine?

-It shows anti-inflammatory and analgesic effects and appears to affect adenosine signalling in a manner similar to caffeine.
-In kucha leaves, theacrine is synthesized from caffeine in what is thought to be a three-step pathway.
+It shows anti-inflammatory and analgesic effects and appears to affect adenosine signaling in a manner similar to caffeine.
+In Kucha leaves, theacrine is synthesized from the caffeine in what is thought to be a three-step pathway.

 Theacrine has shown early promise in recent studies.
 It appears to offer effects similar to caffeine – but with less tolerance.
 That means you can continue taking theacrine in small dosages to achieve the same effects over time.

 Theacrine is a natural compound that can increase mental clarity, energize workouts, and improve overall mood and motivation.
 It can also enhance and extend the positive effects of caffeine while minimizing its negative side effects.

 The kucha plant is related to the tea plant and grows only in the wild woods of Yunnan (China), above 1,000 meters of altitude.
 It has been used to make Chinese kucha tea.
 Kucha also contains caffeine and , and it seems theobromine that the plant produces theacrine from caffeine.

 Extraction method: Kucha is super-dried, then extracted with water, and the basic lead acetate precipitated tea polyphenols and chloroform extracts are subjected to silica gel column chromatography and recrystallization to obtain Theacrine with a purity of more than 95%.

 As mentioned above, theacrine works in a similar way to caffeine.
 Chemically speaking, here’s what the two chemicals look like: